GerHobbelt/mupdf/docs/src/mutool-object-pdf-annotation.rst

     |mutool_tag|

-    :return: `Boolean` Returns whether the line caption is enabled or not.
+    Returns whether the line caption is enabled or not.

+    :return: `Boolean`.

-.. method:: setLineCaptionOffset(arr)
+.. method:: setLineCaptionOffset(point)

     |mutool_tag|

     Sets any line caption offset.

-    :arg arr: `Array` An array of two numbers `[x, y]` specifying the offset of the caption text from its normal position.
+    :arg point: `Array`.
+A point, `[x, y]`, specifying the offset of the caption text from its normal position.
 The first value is the horizontal offset along the annotation line from its midpoint, with a positive value indicating offset to the right and a negative value indicating offset to the left.
 The second value is the vertical offset perpendicular to the annotation line, with a positive value indicating a shift up and a negative value indicating a shift down.

     .. image:: images/offset-caption.png